remla2025-team9/operation/docs/extension.md

-# Streamlining Release Automation for Istio-Enabled Workload
+# Automating Reproducible Artifact Generation in CI Pipelines

 ## 1. Context and Problem Statement

-Over the last few sprints, our DVC pipeline sometimes fails at the preprocessing stage because `preprocessor.joblib` is tracked as an output.
+Over the last few sprints, our DVC pipeline sometimes becomes inconsistent at the preprocessing stage because `preprocessor.joblib` is tracked as an output.
 Even when neither the raw data nor the preprocessing script changes, the serialized transformer’s checksum varies on each run.
 That leads to messages like:

 ```
 WARNING: Some cache files do not exist… Missing cache files: edcffd9f…